SSASardar/WeatherWarningValueChain/README.md

 # WeatherWarningValueChain
-Git repository for studying different aspects of thew weather early warning value chain.
+Git repository for studying different aspects of the weather early warning value chain.

 We follow the weather early warning value chain as described by WMO's HiWeather research group.